-Tilikum, The Orca (‘Killer Whale’) Featured In The Documentary ‘Blackfish’, Has Died, SeaWorld Confirms
+Tilikum, The Orca Featured In The Documentary ‘Blackfish,’ Has Died, SeaWorld Confirms

 “It’s likely people are realizing that nothing at that place is what it seems.
 The jig is up.”

-Since Blackfish, SeaWorld has announced plans to phase out its Orca shows.
+Since Blackfish, SeaWorld has announced plans to phase out its orca shows.
 The orcas currently residing in SeaWorld parks are the last generation of orcas; once the last has died, they will not house any more in their parks.
 The company also plans to end its orca breeding program.

 [Featured Image by Gerardo Mora/Getty Images]